Daudi Kintu Wasajja

-Prince Daudi Kintu Wasajja also called David Wasajja (born 1966) is a prince of Buganda, the largest traditional kingdom in Uganda.
+Prince Daudi Kintu Wasajja (born 1966), also called David Wasajja, is a prince of Buganda, the largest traditional kingdom in Uganda.

 Personal life

 He is the youngest son of the late Kabaka Muteesa II, the 35th Kabaka the Kingdom of Buganda, and Winifred Keihangwe, an Ankole princess.
 Accordingly, he is the youngest brother of Muwenda Mutebi II the current Kabaka of Buganda.
 He was still in the womb when Milton Obote’s soldiers raided the Mengo Palace in 1966.
 His pregnant mother, unable to flee, was arrested and locked up in Luzira Prison for several days, only being released for a few hours before going into labor.
 His father, the Kabaka, had fled the burning palace in disguise.

 On 24 November 2018 he survived an accident in Lake Victoria, where a cruise boat carrying party revellers capsized, killing 33 people.

 Education

 Prince Wasajja holds the degree of Bachelor of Arts (BA) from the University of Nottingham, in the United Kingdom.